-Considering the issues above, the Commission considers that guidelines on the required reliability of primary and secondary restart services should be set as part of the system restart standard.
+Considering the issues above and the concerns raised by Transgrid in its submission, the Commission considers that guidelines on the required reliability of primary and secondary restart services should be set as part of the system restart standard.
 However, subject to those guidelines, NEMMCO would retain the role of defining the technical and availability requirements of primary and secondary restart services.
+The Rules contain the minimum requirements to implement the definition proposed by NEMMCO.